yanivfl/AKKA-messaging-service/README.md

 #### SharedMessages:
 ##### Messages:
-all comminacation between actors in our project is done by Messages, they are all Serializable and have final fields.
+all comminacation between actors in our project is done by Messages, they are all Serializable and have final fields. this gives us a unique way of recieving messages, using the CreateRecieve function, upon recieving a certain message class, it will go to the correct function and all the required fields will be in the message.

 #### Users:
 ##### UserInfo: